JordanEvans/Diego/README.md

 <b>Spelling Completion</b>

+Tab key turns completion on.

-To get help spelling a word, type as much of the word as you can and press the tab button.
-Hit spacebar if you find word.
-Hit Escape key to cancel completion.
+Interactive Usage: Type as much of the word as you can and press the Tab key to see candidate suffixes, then...

+- Hitting Space key will accept current suffix, places a space after it and turns completion off.

+- Hitting Delete key will remove current suffix and turn completion off.

+- Hitting Escape key will remove current suffix, and resets completion to first suffix.

+- Hitting Return key will accept current suffix, but keeps completion on.

 <b>Name/Rename A Scene Title</b>